-Canon 5D Mark IV versus Leica M10
+Canon 5D Mark IV vs Leica M10

-The Canon EOS 5D Mark IV and the Leica M10 (Typ 3656) are two digital cameras that were announced, respectively, in August 2016 and January 2017.
+The Canon EOS 5D Mark IV and the Leica M10 (Typ 3656) are two digital cameras that were officially introduced, respectively, in August 2016 and January 2017.
 The 5D Mark IV is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Leica provides 23.8 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Leica provides 23.8 MP.

 Body comparison: Canon 5D Mark IV vs Leica M10